How Auto Tariffs Are Driving Up Car Insurance Costs in 2026

 4. Stack Available Discounts

-Bundle your auto policy with home or renters insurance (typically 5–15% off), sign up for a telematics/usage-based program for safe driving credits, pay in full instead of monthly to avoid installment fees, and ask about low-mileage discounts if you work from home.
+Bundle your auto policy with home or renters insurance for 15–30% off, sign up for a telematics/usage-based program (programs like Progressive Snapshot or Allstate Drivewise can save 10–30% for safe drivers), pay in full instead of monthly to avoid installment fees, and ask about low-mileage discounts if you work from home or drive less than 10,000 miles per year.

 5. Consider OEM Parts Coverage Carefully

-With tariffs driving up the cost of genuine factory parts, understanding your policy's OEM parts coverage options is more important than ever.
-Standard policies may use lower-cost aftermarket alternatives — which can vary in quality but may also reduce claim costs.
+With tariffs driving up the cost of genuine factory parts, understanding your policy's OEM parts coverage is more important than ever.
+Roughly 44% of OEM collision parts are sourced from outside the U.S., meaning OEM endorsement costs are rising.
+Standard policies may use lower-cost aftermarket alternatives — which can vary in quality but may reduce your claim costs and keep your premium more competitive.

 Pincher's Pro Tip

 Review your policy before every renewal.
 With insurance rates changing rapidly in 2026, a policy that was competitive 12 months ago may no longer be the best deal.
-Set a reminder to shop 30–45 days before your renewal date.
+Set a reminder to shop 30–45 days before your renewal date and get at least 3–5 competing quotes.
+Even in states where overall rates are falling, your individual premium could still rise based on your vehicle, location, or insurer's specific adjustments.

 Frequently Asked Questions